shavaun/shavaun/samples/user_guides/dotnet_library_tutorial.md

 3. Enter "MusicSample" as the project name and click *Create*.

-## Step 2: Install Manufaktura library
+## Step 2: Install the Manufaktura library

 [Manufaktura](http://manufaktura-controls.com/en-US/Home/) is a library that provides classes for creating and displaying sheet music.
 We will use it to load a MusicXML file and draw the sheet music in the application.

 1. From the *Project* menu, select *Manage NuGet Packages...*.
-2. Click *Browse* and enter "Manufaktura.Controls" into the *Search* field.
+2. Click *Browse* and enter "Manufaktura.Controls* into the *Search* field.
 3. Select *Manufaktura.Controls.WPF" from the list of results and click *Install*.
 4. Select *Manufaktura.Controls* from the list of results and click *Install*.
-5. At the top of the NuGet tab, click the *X* to close the NuGet tab.
+5. At the top of the *NuGet* tab, click *X* to close the tab.

-## Step 3: Setup the data model
+## Step 3: Setup the data model class

 To use Manufaktura, we need to create a class for the data model.
 This will contain the directions for what to draw and how to draw it.